-Turning your successful domestic business into a successful global one requires a considerable amount of thought and planning.
-All the economic advantages you imagine (new markets, manufacturing cost savings, labor cost savings, and so on) can quickly be outweighed by physical and cultural challenges.
-And if you’ve done your homework and are one of the companies out there who have made a successful go of global logistics, you are likely to be asked at some point to provide support services to Humanitarian and Disaster Relief (H&DR) efforts.
-If so, it’s important to know what you’ll be getting into.
+If you've done your homework and are one of the companies out there who have made a successful go of global logistics, you are likely to be asked at some point to provide support services to humanitarian and disaster relief efforts.
+If so, it's important to know what you'll be getting into.

 You may be considering globally expanding your successful domestic business operations; or providing logistics services for a foreign customer.
 There are many good reasons for “going global,” but a majority of companies — both large and small — fail in their initial efforts.